Knoz9/IoT-LoRa-MQTT/README.md

 The other board was listening for MQTT messages from the main board, and if it got one, we turned this light (Pedestrian light) to red.
 Then, it sends a "Ack" to the main board so that the main board knows that the 2nd board is linked up sucessfully.

+NOTE: Main is for the Main board, Main2 is for the 2nd board and is the main executable for that 2nd board

 [Live Demo](https://www.youtube.com/shorts/s_3gY6GyE5s)